Therapy Dog Journey Part One

 Legal Rights for Therapy Dogs

-Contrary to the rights of service dogs, therapy dog organizations and handlers must have permission to take their therapy dogs into any public facilities (including restaurants).
+Differing from the rights of service dogs, therapy dog organizations and handlers must have permission to take their therapy dogs into any public facilities.
 Be forewarned: your therapy dog will not be accepted or allowed to go everywhere with you.

 The law considers therapy dogs to be pets, and all the laws that apply to pets also apply to therapy dogs.
 If a business has a sign posted reading, “Services animals welcome; no pets allowed,” then therapy dogs are not legally allowed in the building.

-To properly make visits to a place such as a hospital or nursing home, you must provide the facility with particular items.
-These include proof of insurance (provided by your organization) and your dog’s proof of rabies vaccination.
+To properly make visits to a place such as a hospital or nursing home, you must obtain permission and provide the facility with particular items.
+These include proof of insurance (provided by your therapy dog organization) and your dog’s proof of rabies vaccination and/or health certificate signed by your veterinarian.
 These are two important documents that should always be with you.

 So please always ask before taking your therapy dog into community facilities (i.e., businesses, healthcare facilities, etc.).
 This maintains the professionalism and respect of your organization in the sight of your community.